-Since January of 2015 Mozambique has a new president, Filipe Nyusi; the winning ruling party Frelimo candidate of October 2014 general elections.
-His party also secured a strong majority in the parliament (144 seats out of 250 in total), though in sharp decline compared to the previous election in 2009 when it garnered 75% of the vote.
-Renamo, the largest opposition and former rebel group, more than doubled its seats in the national parliament.
-Renamo has disputed the elections results and has proposed a decentralization of the current political system to allow it to rule those provinces where it came out ahead in the polls.
+In January of 2015 after the 5th peaceful election process, Mozambique’s fourth president came into office: Mr Filipe Nyusi; the winning ruling party Frelimo candidate of October 2014 general elections.
+His party also secured a strong majority in the parliament, with 144 seats out of 250 in total, though in sharp decline compared to the previous election in 2009 when it garnered 75% of the vote.
+Renamo, the former rebel-group-turned-opposition party, more than doubled its seats in the national parliament.
+However, it has disputed the results as fraudulent and has proposed a further decentralization of the current political system.
+Recent events point to a deteriorating peace in Mozambique with Renamo waging a low level insurgence as means to put pressure on the government to concede on some of its demands, chiefly the possibility to name provincial governors in six Northern provinces where it claims to have won the elections.

-Mozambique’s rapid economic expansion over the past 20 years has had only a moderate impact on poverty reduction, and the geographical distribution of poverty remains largely unchanged.
+Mozambique’s rapid economic expansion over the past decades has had only a moderate impact on poverty reduction, and the geographical distribution of poverty remains largely unchanged.
 Mozambique also needs to improve its social indicators.
 The country ranked 178th out of 187 countries in the most recent Human Development Index (HDI).
 The adult literacy rate is 56%, and average life expectancy at birth is just 50.3 years.
-Mozambique faces other challenges such as increasing malnutrition..
+Mozambique faces other challenges such as increasing malnutrition, and stunting.
 Malaria remains the most common cause of death, responsible for 35% of child mortality and 29% for the general population.
 HIV prevalence among adults shows a downward trend, stabilizing at a relatively high rate of 11.5%.

 The social progress index for access to improved sources of water and sanitation ranks Mozambique 128th and 119th, respectively, out of 135 countries.
 Indeed, Mozambique has one of the lowest levels of water consumption in the world.
 As a response to such challenges, the Mozambican authorities have considered the social sectors as top priorities and funding has been increasing for those sectors in general.